KnightOS/KnightOS/docs/kernel/general/filesystem.md

 ## Data Allocation Table

 KnightOS is a fragmented filesystem.
-The data allocation table is split into 512 byte sections, each of which may contain all or part of the contents of one file.
-Each flash page has 31 of these sections.
+The data allocation table is split into 256 byte sections, each of which may contain all or part of the contents of one file.
+Each flash page has 63 of these sections.
 At the beginning of each Flash page is a simple table, which represents which section follows each from within the page.

-Starting at address 0, on each page, the header consists of 32 two-byte entries, each representing one section of the page's sections.
-There is one entry (the first entry) that is always 0xFFFF, and is not used.
-Each entry is set to 0xFFFF if that entry is not used, otherwise, it acts as a section identifier for the section that preceeds the represented section.
+Starting at address 0, on each page, the header consists of 64 four-byte entries, each representing one section of the page's sections.
+There is one entry (the first entry) that is always 0xFFFFFFFF, and is not used.
+Each entry is set to 0xFFFFFFFF if that entry is not used, otherwise, it is further split into two 16-bit numbers.
+The first is the preceeding section, or 0xFFFF if this is the first section of that file.
+The second is the next section, or 0xFFFF if this is the last section of the file.

-For example, if you use section 2 as the first part of a file, and section 3 as the next, then the entry for section 2 on the table will point to section 3.
+For instance, say you have a file that starts on section 7, continues on 3, and ends on 12.
+The header for section 7 would be 0xFFFF, 0x0003.
+The section 3 header is 0x0007, 0x000C.
+The section 12 header is 0x0003, 0xFFFF.

 The data allocation section may become severely fragmented over time.
 Defragmentation is not necessary.